Reporting issues about your application Application Appeals Process

 Plan to upload most items.
 Submitting items through upload while logged into the appeals sytem will get them to us more quickly; and the quicker we have your information, the quicker we'll be able to respond to your appeal.

 Items you can't upload.
 Some items can't be uploaded.
-They might need to be official or to come to us from someone other than yourself.
-Test scores are examples of items that you won't be able to upload.
-But even though you can't upload them, we want to know they're coming.
+They might need to be official or to come to us from someone other than yourself—test scores are an example.
+But even though you can't upload them, we need to know they're coming.
 So in the appeals system you'll tell us what's on the way.
-Then we'll wait for a while (usually 21 days) for them to arrive before we make a decision about your appeal.
-(If you don't indicate that additional items are coming, we may review your appeal as soon as you submit it.
-The 21-day waiting period applies only if you tell us you are submitting items that you can't upload.)

 See the Appeals Questions & Answers page for more about supporting documents, including some examples of items students often send with their appeal.